SkoolNotes/Taproot/README.md

 ## Philosophy
 Zettelkasten, maybe.
 But basically, create a repository of knowledge that should be easy to refer back to and effective for relearning things.
+We strive to create atomic, self contained notes that link to other references.
+Think a more granular Wikipedia

 ## Structure